Presentations, seminars and group work

 - For longer talks, you can prepare a few discussion points for the end.
 Try to make sure that these discussion points do not require too much prior knowledge.
 Avoid making them so vague that people aren't sure what to talk about, or so specific that they will not generate discussion.

-Practicing your presentation in advance is essential.
+Practising your presentation in advance is essential.
 Professional speakers never go on stage without rehearsing first, and neither should you.
 Going through your talk allows you to see how long it takes, which bits are tricky to explain succinctly, any words that are difficult to pronounce, and where the slides should change.
 It will also make you more confident in your presentation, and less reliant on notes.

 You could try:

-3. Recording yourself and listening back:
+3. Recording yourself and listening back.

 For help with recording yourself access this YouTube video Recording PowerPoint with narration